o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 ## Conclusion

-With this application we wanted to show one way of using our findings and algorithms in an production like environment.
+With this application we wanted to show one way of using our findings and algorithms in a production-like environment.
 We showed how it is possible to built a server application which is capable of integrating different programming languages and use them for machine learning in an efficient way.
 With Node.js it is an ease to set up an highly scalable server which can handle asynchronous execetuions of foreign code very well.
-With the help spawning child processes Node.js is able to communicate with those and retrieve results from them.
-With the help of GraphQL we set up a very modern and reliable API which any front end can use to retrieve the result the machine learning algorithms produced from the database.
-If it is necessary to switch out the DBMS in the future the API endpoints will not change and the front-end system would not need to be heavily restructered.
+With the help spawning child processes a reliable communicate with those files is possible.
+With the help of GraphQL it was possible to set up a very modern and reliable API which any front-end can use to retrieve the result, which are produced by the  the machine learning algorithms.
+If it is necessary to switch out the DBMS in the future the API endpoints will not change and the front-end system would not need to be heavily modified.

 The client side was implemented in React, which makes it highly dynamical from a user point of view and well structured from a programmer's point of view.
 With the help of different packages it was possible to built a easy to use and good looking user interface.
 All in all we hope that we could show you one possible way of how to build a good solution for monitoring topics and trends in social media today.

+## Questions

+If you any question arise while looking trough the docs, the code or while testing the application, please do not hesitate and contact us.

+__Note__

+We did not included application tests inside, because this is more like a showcase how the integration of such an application can be done rather than providing a fully working and mature application.